jonwitts/pi_vid_looper/README.md

 To safely shut your Raspberry Pi down, press and hold the button for three seconds.
 You will then see the LED flash three times and your Pi will then safely shutdown.
 Just switch the power off and on again to restart your Video Looper!

 Tested against Raspbain Buster Lite.
 It should also work with the full Raspbian Buster but it makes more sense to use the Lite version as you will no doubt want to run this headless...
+You can get the last release of Raspbian Buster from here: [https://downloads.raspberrypi.org/raspbian/images/raspbian-2020-02-14/](https://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2020-02-14/)

 <img src="pythonShutdownWiring_bb.png" alt="Wiring diagram for the python shutdown script" width="50%" height="50%" />